Explanation of types of jobs on RemoteAssistantJobs.com

 Temporary remote assistant jobs have a limited duration, such as a few weeks or months.
 These roles are often offered for seasonal projects, covering staff leave, or short-term business needs.
 They offer flexibility but generally less job security.

-Example: temporary remote customer service assistant, holiday virtual office assistant, etc.
+For example: temporary remote customer service assistant and holiday virtual office assistant.

 5. Volunteer remote assistant work